 Microsoft Teams is relatively new to the work group chat scene but has taken the industry by storm.
-Microsoft Teams has become a powerful corporate chat application and has a special advantage over its competitors like Slack and Convo.
-Any Business Essentials, Business Premium or Enterprise Office 365 subscription, comes with Microsoft Teams.
-Which means companies don’t have to outlay any more money or learn a completely new system.
+Teams has become a powerful corporate chat application that has a special advantage over its competitors like Slack and Convo.
+In short, any Business Essentials, Business Premium or Enterprise Office 365 subscription, comes with Microsoft Teams.
+Therefore, companies don’t have to outlay any more money or learn a completely new system.
 Everything is fully integrated with a familiar interface.

 Similar to other chat tools, Microsoft Teams lets you set up multiple channels for your team, share and store files and conduct live voice and video meetings.
 As part of the Microsoft Office suite, Teams integrates with other Microsoft apps like Word, OneNote, Planner and SharePoint.
 Microsoft has announced that it’s on the agenda that Microsoft Teams will eventually replace Skype for business so if you haven’t already it’s the perfect time to start learning Teams.
 Check out our tips below to get more out of Teams.

 Channels typically contain numerous conversations and it’s very easy to lose important information and get lost behind in group conversations.
 To help a particular chat stand out and make it more searchable, give it a name.
 For example, if you’re setting up a new portal on your website and working with a group of developers all around the world, call the chat “Website Portal,”.
 Those keywords will pop up when you do a search later on.
 So, to name a chat, just click the pencil on the top next to the member names and type the title you want.

 Make use of SharePoint to keep important files close